House Democrats Subpoena Trump Tax Returns

 But Mnuchin rejected the request this week, telling Neal that he was relying on Department of Justice advice that the request "lacks a legitimate legislative purpose."

 Trump has refused to comply with requests for his taxes since before he was elected, arguing that he is under audit and he does not believe he is legally required to disclose the information.
 "There is no law," Trump said in April.
 "While I'm under audit I won't do it."

+The IRS's Rettig told the House Appropriations Committee in April that there is no rule barring the release of tax returns if an individual is under audit.

 Democrats say they are prepared for a lengthy court battle over the returns.